VirginiaLynne is an educator and mom of 5. Her science fair articles are from projects that competed successfully (local, state, national).

 Microbes Science Project

 Where are microbes?
 What do they look like?
-Were the questions my 1st-grade daughter had been asking my biologist husband.
+These were the questions my 1st-grade daughter had been asking my biologist husband.
 So when it came time for her first ever school science fair, we came up with this original project which uses potato sucrose gelatin (original recipe included below) as a food for microbes.

 Using Petri plates or any other closed sterilized container (like new plastic disposable containers) makes this experiment safe.
 We looked at microbes growing in the soil by spreading a little soil on top of the gelatin.
 You might want to examine microbes in nearby lakes or rivers, or on surfaces in your home.